wisemapping/wisemapping-frontend/packages/mindplot/README.md

 To build up the package mindplot and use in production, you have to use command `yarn build`

-## Testing
+## Payground

-For the testings of mindplot you need use command `yarn test` for run this enviroment. once this is done, it will open the explorer where you can see a menu with the tests carried out.
+For the testings of mindplot you need use command `yarn payground` for run this enviroment. once this is done, it will open the explorer where you can see a menu with the tests carried out.

 ## Usage